rofe-dl/mongoose-footprints/README.md

 # Mongoose Footprints

 A mongoose plugin to log changes in MongoDB documents.
-It was inspired by [@mimani/mongoose-diff-history](https://github.com/mimani/mongoose-diff-history) with several changes on top.
+If used on Mongoose models, any changes made to that model will be logged as a document of the `Footprint` model.
+It will include contain an array that shows every change made to the document, along with the old and new document bodies.

+Changes in referenced documents will not be logged, however changes in nested documents or subdocuments will be logged.

 Currently it supports the following operations: